romoxi/BobShop/README.md

 {bobshop type="add_to_cart_button" productId="1004"}

 ## BobShop DEMO
-https://bobshopdemo.bob360.de

-More details are soon available
+More details are available at the BobShop DEMO site https://bobshopdemo.bob360.de